How to Create Reading Rationales Posters for Presenting Books

 A look at the image selection

-You designed posters for nine different Reading Rationales, how do you get started?
+You designed posters for nine different Reading Rationales, how did you get started?

 Then, in line with these requirements, I selected several stock images for each of the Reading Rationales, which we then gradually narrowed down further and further.
 In some cases, the search was very easy, for example for "Thrills", where I immediately pictured scary figures and blood in my head.
 "Relaxing Entertainment" on the other hand was more difficult because, on the one hand, the need is more difficult to grasp and, on the other, because the boundaries to "Relaxing Literature" or "Light Reading for an older target group" can be blurred.